Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Introduction

 \textbf{Empirically, this distinction appears as a consistent failure mode.} Across 443 entity-oriented re-ranking configurations, no system improves MAP by more than 0.05 over BM25 on the full candidate set, despite matching the official Robust04 best system, indicating that the limitation is not architectural.

-Performance varies little with the evaluation setting, but shifts substantially with the underlying entity signals (up to 0.40 MAP).
-Even under an idealized criterion, the entity channel reaches only 19.7\% of relevant documents in the BM25 pool.
-Together, these results show that entity-oriented effectiveness is confounded with coverage: outcomes are largely determined by the evaluation setting, and conditional and open-world evaluation capture distinct aspects of entity usefulness.
+Performance varies little with the document pool (under $0.005$ MAP), but shifts substantially with the entity run (up to $0.40$ MAP).
+Even under binary-derived supervision --- the strongest signal the benchmark can produce without external annotation --- the entity channel reaches only 19.7\% of relevant documents in the BM25 pool.
+Together, these results show that entity-oriented effectiveness is confounded with coverage: outcomes are determined almost entirely by how the entity run is constructed, and leaked and clean supervision capture distinct aspects of entity usefulness.

-\textbf{Contributions.} We make the following contributions: \begin{itemize} \item We show that conditional and open-world evaluation are answering different scientific questions, and that gains reported under conditional evaluation do not transfer to the full candidate set across any of the 443 configurations we evaluate --- including strong neural models that match or outperform the best available neural rerankers under open-world assessment.
+\textbf{Contributions.} We make the following contributions: \begin{itemize} \item We show that leaked and clean entity supervision answer different scientific questions, and that gains reported under the former do not transfer to the latter across any of the 443 configurations we evaluate --- including strong neural models that match or outperform the best available neural rerankers under clean supervision.
+We further show that this gap is not produced by restricting the evaluation pool, as has been suggested: the document pool contributes under $0.005$ MAP.

 \item We demonstrate that the open-world collapse is not architectural but structural: it originates on the entity side, is explained by a coverage ceiling imposed by the linking environment, and persists across all supervised and unsupervised configurations regardless of model family or supervision strategy.